Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## run

+* clone the project like this `git clone git@github.com:Rebolon/php-sf-flex-webpack-encore-vuejs.git` and go into this directory
 * install the project with `npm run init-project` (or init-project:win for windows system) which will launch :
   1. copy the env file (or set them on your system) : `cp .env.dist .env`
   2. php dependancies installation: `composer install`